Steve Forbert: Musical career

 Forbert's memoir, Big City Cat: My Life in Folk-Rock (PFP Publishing, 2018), was edited by Therese Boyd and released in September 2018.
 The book covers his four-decade-long career.
 To accompany the book, at the same time, Forbert released The Magic Tree album on Blue Rose Music.
 The twelve tracks were culled from demos and new material, and builds on his pop and folk rock style.
 Joining Forbert on The Magic Tree is longtime accompanying guitarist Clay Barnes and the album was produced by Karl Derfler.

-Health issues
+Personal life

+In the early 1980s, Forbert moved to the Asbury Park area of the Jersey Shore.
+There, he married, had children, and in 2001 divorced.
+That same year, he renewed a relationship with Diane DeFazio.

 In 2017 Forbert received a cancer diagnosis.
-As a result, he had one kidney removed, received chemotherapy and today is cancer free.
+As a result, he had one kidney removed, received chemotherapy and was able to be diagnosed as cancer free.